DeloitteAU/webpack-config/README.md

-# DD FED build
+# Webpack Config Deloitte

 This project is a Deloitte Digital curated collection of Webpack plugins, loaders and configuration.

-Rather than installing and configuring many different build tools, such as Webpack, Babel, Sass, and PostCSS, you can simply `npm install dd-fed-build --save-dev`, and get these tools up and running in a flash, in a way that is consistent with other Deloitte Digital FED projects.
+Rather than installing and configuring many different build tools, such as Webpack, Babel, Sass, and PostCSS, you can simply `npm install webpack-config-deloitte --save-dev`, and get these tools up and running in a flash, in a way that is consistent with other Deloitte Digital FED projects.

 **Guiding principles:**